Tish Hyman

-Latisha Tawana "Tish" Hyman, commonly known as Tish, is an American singer-songwriter, rapper, and record producer.
+Latisha "Tish" Hyman (born 1982 or 1983) is an American singer-songwriter, rapper, and record producer.
+She was also a candidate for mayor of Los Angeles in the 2026 election.

 Early life

-Hyman was born and raised in the Bronx, where she began battle rapping at an early age.
+Latisha Hyman was born and raised in the Bronx, New York, where she began battle rapping at an early age.
+She attended the Fiorello H. LaGuardia High School of Music and Art and Performing Arts.

 Career

 Beginnings

 In 2010 Hyman moved to Los Angeles, California and began writing songs for other artists.
 In 2011 she wrote a song for Ahsan Watts which helped him get signed to Interscope, and gave Hyman recognition as a songwriter.
 She subsequently landed a publishing deal at Universal Music Publishing Group and went on to write songs with Alicia Keys, Diddy, Kanye West and Kelly Rowland.

 Single release and EP

-Hyman's first single, Subway Art, was released on March 3, 2015, and the video premiered on The Fader on April 27, 2015.
+Hyman's first single, "Subway Art", was released on March 3, 2015, with a music video premiering on The Fader on April 27, 2015.
 The song, which describes the struggles of those who use the New York City subway trains on a daily basis, brought stylistic and vocal comparisons to Lauryn Hill.
 Her second single, "Home For Christmas", premiered on Vibe and on Ebro Darden's radio show on December 15, 2015.

-She was featured on Fabolous' 2015 single You Made Me and on Dom Kennedy's 2015 single "2 Bad".
-She was the first female rapper in 2015 to successfully complete the "5 Fingers of Death" freestyle challenge on Sway in the Morning on Sirius XM.
+She was featured on Fabolous's 2015 single You Made Me and on Dom Kennedy's 2015 single "2 Bad".
+She was the first female rapper in 2015 to successfully complete the "5 Fingers of Death" freestyle challenge on Sway in the Morning on SiriusXM.
 She wrote Ty Dolla Sign's "Horses in the Stable" off his 2015 album Free TC.

 Hyman's debut EP, Dedicated To, was released on July 12, 2016, with production by Bink, William Larsen, Timothy Bloom, Dave Kuncio, Nate Walka and others.